US-1 Trucks: How it works

-Vehicles & Trucks
+Vehicles and trucks

 The core chassis of all vehicles are of the same basic design throughout the range, (with only the Stompers using a different chassis molding) but there were many body types and different colors.

 There were two types of truck cabs modeled: One a Peterbilt conventional, the other a Kenworth C.O.E. (cab over engine).
 Both types had four wheels and were made to pull Semi-trailers in box, tank, flatbed, auto transporter and hopper varieties, using their exposed metal rear chassis weight which was also the Fifth-wheel coupling.

 All other vehicles except the wrecker and fire truck had plain rear chassis weights, which were hidden by the vehicle body.

 There were three six-wheeled Peterbilt trucks: dump truck (or tipper), troop carrier and a Wrecker.
 On these, the extra axle was mounted under the body assembly.

 Other vehicles included a Mack Fire Engine, Police car, taxi, Pickup truck, Dodge delivery van, ambulance, Jeep, and a Pontiac Firebird Coupé.
 The Firebird appeared in both powered (black color with gold eagle) and unpowered (white with black eagle) form, the latter for towing by the wrecker.
 The dummy car had a plastic chassis with a metal clip to help engage the jib of the wrecker.

 Body Colors were generally molded in pre-colored plastic, although the earliest known version of the Green and the Red Dump Truck, the Yellow/Orange and Red/White Strip Peterbilt Truck Cabs were molded in white plastic and given a painted finish.
 The same is true of the Mack Fire Truck, Airport Taxi, Goodyear Tires pick-up truck, Black Firebird and even the Police car, which was painted all over white before the blue panels, etc. were added.
 After-market re-sprays of models are becoming more common, which are sometimes offered for sale on Internet auction sites.